chalofa/nfler/README.md

 ## License

 This project is distributed under the GPL...
-See [LICENSE](./LICENSE) for more information, or http://www.gnu.org/licenses/gpl.txt
+See the LICENSE file for more information, or http://www.gnu.org/licenses/gpl.txt

 ## Contributing